rubenski/yts-java-sdk/README.md

 Read the docs at https://developer.yolt.com/docs.

 This Java SDK is a personal project that further simplifies connecting to YTS API.
-This SDK is not an official YTS product and comes without YTS support or guarantees.
-Please direct any questions you may have at me directly.
+It currently covers AIS.
+PIS is in progress.

 ### Setting up the SDK
 The SDK needs the following information to be able to work with YTS API.